-Clara Núñez Is originally from Guayaquil, Ecuador and speaks fluent Spanish and English and she has lived Louisville since 2000.
+Clara Núñez is originally from Guayaquil, Ecuador, speaks fluent Spanish and English and she has lived in Louisville since 2000.
 She holds a degree in Electrical Engineering from the Polytechnical University in Guayaquil, Ecuador with a master’s degree in Business Administration (MBA) from the University Carlos III de Madrid in Madrid, Spain.

 She serves on the board of La Casita Center, and the Site Based Decision Making Board at Harmony Elementary School in Oldham County

 She works with the Presbyterian Committee on the Self-Development of People (SDOP) SDOP is a ministry of the Presbyterian Church that enters in partnership with low income community groups who own, control and directly benefit from the project they are presenting for funding.

 Randy Webber brings more than 30 years of management experience in the nonprofit 501c3 sector.
 In his current employment position, he manages donor relations and ensures compliance with the terms of all federal grants.
 He designs and maintain relational databases and use those repositories to track financial activity by clients and donors alike.
 Randy’s education includes the M.Div. and the Ph.D. from Southern Baptist Theological Seminary.